The while

 loop is similar to the while

-loop, but it ensures that the block of code is executed at least once, even if the condition is false
+loop, but it guarantees that the code block will execute at least once, even if the condition is false

-from the beginning.
+from the start.
 The basic syntax is as follows:

 do {